diegonti/MMC/MoMo/B2-MD/README.md

 `thermo.ipynb` is a Pyhton notebook that reads and analyzed the output files.

-In `/runs1` and `/runs2` are available som examples of different runs and analysisof the part 1 and 2, respectively, of the task.
+In `/runs1` and `/runs2` are available som examples of different runs and analysis of the part 1 and 2, respectively, of the task.